 Topics addressed include: current challenges and dilemmas faced by Catholic Education leadership; Catholic social teaching and its implications for whole curriculum; the opinions of teachers in Queensland Catholic schools regarding faith-based school identity with particular reference to whole curriculum; an associated comparison of these opinions teachers with those of their USA peers; school identity and Catholic social teaching in Ontario Catholic schools; an action research approach to the integration of Catholic social teaching in Queensland Catholic schools; longitudinal study of the views of pre-service teachers at a Catholic university regarding the purposes and characteristics of Catholic schools.

-Chapter 2: Catholic Social Teaching.
+Chapter 2: Catholic social teaching.
 Professor Peta Goldburg.

-Chapter 11: Identity and Curriculum in Brisbane Catholic schools – an action research approach.
+Chapter 11: The integration of Catholic social teaching across the curriculum: A school-based action research approach.
 Gleeson & Goldburg.